patching...

 Clay contacted the American Chestnut Foundation, a Asheville, NC-based foundation trying to resurrect the tree by creating and planting blight-resistant hybrids.

-A group of foundation volunteers, from the Massachusetts chapter, got town permission to place small bags around the flowering ends of the tree that were within reach.
+A group of foundation volunteers, from the Massachusetts chapter, got to place small bags around the flowering ends of the tree that were within reach.
 Each bag contains pollen from a hybrid American chestnut — an American chestnut pollinated by a Chinese or Japanese chestnut that is blight-resistant, said Kendra Gurney, New England Regional Science Coordinator for the Chestnut Foundation.

 The hope is to collect the chestnuts that eventually form, and plant them in a Chestnut Foundation orchard.
 As they grow, these saplings would continue to be paired with American chestnuts, and eventually reintroduced to forests, Gurney said.
 Over time, if the effort is successful, the reintroduced trees will have blight reisistance, but have almost all of the features of the old American chestnut.